vinceplusplus/measurement-reader/README.md

 ### `SimpleMeasurementReader`

-While `SizeReader` can only measure only a single group of views, `SimpleMeasurementReader` can do for multiple groups of views
+While `SimpleSizeReader` can only measure only a single group of views, `SimpleMeasurementReader` can do for multiple groups of views

 <img width="339" alt="same width" src="docs/images/same-width.png" />